AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 ### Create a segment definition

-Firstly, you will need to create a segment definition to cluster your individuals to create your target audience.
+Firstly, you will need to create a segment definition to cluster your customers to create your target audience.
 A segment definition is a collection of rules that you can use to define the audience you want to target.
-To create a segment definition, you can follow the instructions in either the API tutorial on [creating a segment](../segmentation/tutorials/create-a-segment.md) or the UI guide on using the [Segment Builder](../segmentation/ui/segment-builder.md).
+To create a segment definition, you can follow the instructions in either the UI guide on using the [Segment Builder](../segmentation/ui/segment-builder.md) or the API tutorial on [creating a segment](../segmentation/tutorials/create-a-segment.md).

 Ensure that once you've created a segment definition, that you keep note of the segment definition ID.